Open-Attestation/oa-wallet-ios/README.md

 and open the project using `oa-wallet-ios.xcworkspace`

+## Sample OpenAttestation documents
+You can find sample OA documents in the `Sample OA documents` folder.
+These can be used with the sample app.

 ## License

 oa-wallet-ios is available under the Apache-2.0 license.
 See the LICENSE file for more info.